elimuinformatics/vcf2fhir/README.md

 ### License and Limitations

 Software is available for use under an [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0), and is intended solely for experimental use, to help further Genomics-EHR integration exploration.
 Software is expressly not ready to be used with identifiable patient data or in delivering care to patients.
 Code issues should be tracked here.
-Comments and questions can also be directed to info@elimu.io.
+Comments and questions can also be directed to info@elimu.io or srikarchamala@gmail.com.